 SOFTBALL Head Coach - Dale Atkinson

-Head Coach Dale Atkinson is entering his 15th season as the Lady Pioneers Softball coach.
-In 2012 IRSC advanced to the FCCAA Regional Tournament for the fourteenth consecutive year posting a season record of 39-15; winning the Southern Conference Championship.
-Under his direction Indian River has developed into one of the most respected softball programs in the nation posting a career record of 677-170.
+Head Coach Dale Atkinson is entering his 16th season as the Lady Pioneers Softball coach.
+In 2012 IRSC advanced to the FCCAA Regional Tournament for the fifteen consecutive years posting a season record of 42-10; ranked 3rd in the final NJCAA national poll.
+Under his direction Indian River has developed into one of the most respected softball programs in the nation posting a career record of 719-180.
 In fourteen seasons Coach Atkinson and his staff have received many coaching awards including:

 - Eleven Southern Conference Coach of the Year awards